Last updated: 21 July 2023

-Next review: 28 April 2023
+Next review: 28 April 2024

 The Area Regeneration team focuses on improving our industrial areas and high streets, building on the skills and knowledge of local people.
 Its success depends on working with local people and our partners to deliver projects and initiatives which make our borough a better place to live, work and play.

-In response to the Covid-19 crisis we are re-imagining the role and function of our places to ensure they:
+In response to the Covid-19 crisis, we are re-imagining the role and function of our places.
+This is to ensure they:

 One of the Council’s four key priorities identified in our Public Service Corporate Strategy is to deliver 15-minute neighbourhoods.

-We have carried out a first stage of public consultation, which received 1,200 responses in January 2022 and we will be carrying out more extensive public engagement during spring/summer 2022 to better understand our residents’ views of how successfully their local area currently delivers on the 15-minute neighbourhood ambition.
+We have carried out the first stage of public consultation, which received 1,200 responses in January 2022.
+We will be carrying out more extensive public engagement during spring/summer of 2022.
+Our public engagement aims to better understand our residents’ views of how successfully their local area currently delivers on the 15-minute neighbourhood ambition.